athos/Drains/README.md

 Drains: A new abstraction for flexible and efficient sequence aggregation in Clojure(Script)

 A drain is a stateful object that consists of a reducing fn and an accumulated value.
-Drains can be used as composable and reusable building blocks for construction of sequence aggregation.
+Drains can be used as composable and reusable building blocks for constructing sequence aggregation.
 This library provides several easy ways to combining multiple drains and to produce a new drain from another one, and also provides a couple of custom aggregation functions such as `reduce`, `reductions` and `fold`.

 ## Table of contents